felixhus/stromhausfall/docs/enhancements.rst

 Enhancements
 ============

 .. note:: This page contains possible enhancements and a list of problems of the app.
-These are results of feedback from users, mostly a test with a school class of the Gymnasium Geretsried on the 12.06.2023.
+These are results of feedback from users, mostly a test with a school class of the Gymnasium Geretsried on the 12.
+June 2023.
 More ideas of future functions and enhancements can be found in the *Ausblick* chapter of the thesis.

 .. warning:: Technical bugs are not documented here, they can be found and handled in the |github-icon| `Github Issues`_